It may seem obvious, but you cannot be convicted of driving drunk or stoned in Colorado if you did not actually drive.

 - vehicular homicide.

-So when the police did not actually see or record the defendant driving, the defendant’s Colorado DUI defense lawyer may be able to use the following “no driving” defenses:
+So when the police did not actually see or record you driving, your Colorado DUI defense lawyer may be able to use the following “no driving” defenses:

-- The defendant was just taking a nap in the car.
+- You were just taking a nap in the car.

-- The defendant was waiting to sober up and had no intention of driving until then.
+- You were waiting to sober up and had no intention of driving until then.

-- The defendant had the engine turned on to warm up the vehicle, not to drive it.
+- You had the engine turned on to warm up the vehicle, not to drive it.

 - The car was driven by someone else who left the vehicle before the police arrived.

-- The car was driven by someone else who switched places with the defendant before the police arrived.
+- The car was driven by someone else who switched places with you before the police arrived.

-- The defendant did not begin drinking or ingesting drugs until after he/she stopped driving.
+- You did not begin drinking or ingesting drugs until after you stopped driving.

-As long as Colorado district attorneys cannot prove beyond a reasonable doubt that the defendant was driving, the drunk driving or drugged driving charge must be dismissed.1
+As long as Colorado district attorneys cannot prove beyond a reasonable doubt that you were driving, the drunk driving or drugged driving charge must be dismissed.1

 Prosecutors have a number of tricks to get around the lack of a witness to a DUI suspect’s driving.
-A court will look at the “totality of the circumstances” to determine whether the defendant had put the vehicle in motion – or you intended to do so.2
+A court will look at the “totality of the circumstances” to determine whether you had put the vehicle in motion – or you intended to do so.2

-Evidence that a DUI defendant operated a vehicle while under the influence may include a combination of:
+Evidence that you operated a vehicle while under the influence may include a combination of:

 - Usual indicators of impairment, such as: